 3-5 Thorpe Close is a large space on the Westway estate.
 The space was previously known as Westbank Gallery; and before that, Inn on the Green and The Flyover.

-As custodians of the land underneath the Westway flyover, Westway Trust is responsible for ensuring this, and all other spaces on the estate, provide maximum benefit for the community of North Kensington.
+As custodians of the land underneath the Westway flyover, we are responsible for ensuring this, and all other spaces on the estate, provide maximum benefit for the community of North Kensington.

 Open Conversations

-In early 2022, we commenced a programme of open conversations to determine the community’s views on how the space should be used, what type of operational model, and who should benefit from the space.
+In 2023, we undertook a programme of open conversations to determine the community’s views on how the space should be used, what type of operational model, and who should benefit from the space.

-The programme of Open Converations is outlined in the diagram below.
+The programme of Open Conversations is outlined in the diagram below.

 Open Conversations phase one: In-person workshops

-A series of four open community events were held at 3-5 Thorpe Close between March-May 2022.
+A series of four open community events were held at 3-5 Thorpe Close.
 Over 150 individuals attended these open conversations.

 A summary of the findings of these open discussions can be downloaded here.